Show All Answers

 Call 816-229-8980, ext.
 0.

-You can download the Registration Form at online.
+You can download the Registration Form at online (coming soon).
 If you would like to have the form mailed or emailed to you, call 816-229-8980.

 Yes.
 After you submit your Registration Form and payment, you will receive a Parent Pack.
 It will have all the information you’ll need about day camp and additional forms which must be returned 2 weeks before you child comes to camp.
 The forms included are:1.
 Camper Information Form with Waiver and Permission Slip2.
 Health Questionnaire3.
 Authorized Ride Form4.
 Medication Form5.
 Code of Conduct Agreement.